-Our area has a lot of culture.
+Our area has a lot of cultures.
 Tampa Bay is a city enriched by art and museums, on both sides of the bay.

 It’s not surprising.